newAM/w5500-rs/examples/rp2040/README.md

 ## Host companion

-`host/sim.py` stands in for the flight simulator.
+`host/sim.py` stands in for the remote peer.
 Python 3, standard library only, and it is committed and runnable today:

 ```sh